VU-DETAIL/vu-detail.github.io/people/jiao.md

 ## Short Bio
-Xun Jiao is an assistant professor in ECE department of Villanova University.
+Dr. Xun Jiao is an assistant professor at the ECE department of Villanova University.
 He leads the [Dependable, Efficient, and Intelligent Computing Lab (DETAIL)](https://vu-detail.github.io).
-He has been a visiting scientist of Meta/Facebook, and a visiting student researcher of NXP Semiconductors.
-He obtained his Ph.D. degree from UC San Diego in 2018.
-He earned a dual B.S. degree from the Joint Program of Queen Mary University of London and Beijing University of Posts and Telecommunications in 2013.

-His research interests include robust/resilient computing, approximate computing, AI/machine learning.
+He earned a dual B.S. degree in electrical engineering from the Joint Program of Queen Mary University of London and Beijing University of Posts and Telecommunications in 2013.
+He obtained his Ph.D. degree in computer engineering from UC San Diego in 2018 under the supervision of Prof. Rajesh K. Gupta.
+Dr. Jiao's research interests include resilient computing/AI, approximate computing, AI/machine learning, and software-hardware codesign.
 He received 6 paper awards/nominations in international conferences such as DATE and EMSOFT.
 He published 60+ papers in international conferences such as DAC, ICCAD, DATE, and journals such as TCAD, TC, and TNNLS.
 He is an associate editor of IEEE Trans on CAD, a lead guest editor of Frontiers in Neuroscience, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and a panelist of NSF/DoE.
 He served as the general chair of DACPS workshop 2023, and web chair for ESWEEK 2023.
 His research is sponsored by NSF, NIH, L3Harris, and Nvidia.
 He is the recipient of 2022 IEEE "Young Engineer of the Year Award (Philadelphia Section)".
+He has delivered an invited presentation at U.S. Congressional House.
+He has close collaboration with industry including Meta, IBM, NXP, and L3Harris.

 <!---